-Back-to-back games can be extremely fatiguing in both the NBA and NHL even if travel isn’t involved.
-Bringing your best effort night in and night out is difficult enough; doing so with less than 24 hours rest in between games is even more challenging.
+In the NBA and NHL, back-to-back games can be extremely fatiguing, even if travel is not involved.
+Bringing your best effort night in and night out is difficult enough, but performing at such a high level that is expected as a professional athlete with less than 24 hours to rest in between games is even more challenging.

 Travel Adds to Fatigue Levels

 Adding travel to the mix makes the effects of fatigue even more apparent.
 Usually NBA and NHL teams will go straight from one game to the next on a road trip, flying into the next town after playing that night in another and will not arrive until very late that day or very early the next.

 To make matters worse, if teams travel from the West Coast to the East Coast, they also lose three hours of sleep.
 Needless to say, getting limited rest on a plane and/or in a hotel room does not bode well for trying to perform well in the second game of back-to-back matchups.
 Lack of rest often translates to lack of energy.